MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api-explorer/resource-manipulation.md

 ---
-uid: api-explorer/interacting
+uid: api-explorer/resource-manipulation
 ---

 # Interacting with Resources

-Through the API Explorer resources can be retrieved, updated, created and deleted.
+The API Explorer enables resources to be retrieved, updated, created and deleted.
 The type of interaction is specified by the methods at the top of the navigation panel.

 ![Api Explorer navigation pane][navigation]